0 / 0

 6. Enter a Name for your Decision Optimization experiment and click Create.

-The Decision Optimization experiment UI (Beta version) opens where you can create and edit models formulated with the Modeling Assistant, or in Python DOcplex, or in OPL.
+The Decision Optimization experiment UI (Beta version) opens where you can create and edit models that are formulated with the Modeling Assistant, or in Python DOcplex, or in OPL.

 Alternatively, to open and run Decision Optimization notebooks (without the Decision Optimization experiment UI), follow these steps.